-Pyrophoric Material: A chemical with an auto ignition temperature in air at or below 130°F. [DOE-HDBK-1081-2014]
+Pyrophoric Material: A chemical with an auto ignition temperature in air at or below 130°F.9 [DOE-HDBK-1081-2014 (Reaffirmed 2020)]

 Relocatable Structure: Facilities including manufactured structures, mobile homes, trailers, semi-trailers, modular type structures, factory assembled structures, cargo containers, hazardous materials or flammable liquid storage containers, air supported/inflated structures, tent/membrane, and cloth/rib structures.
-This term does not apply to trailers and cargo containers that are being used in the transportation mode for conveying materials while on-site, or to prefabricated buildings designed for a permanent location.
-Structures not specifically identified herein should be referred to the AHJ for categorization.
+This term does not apply to (a) trailers and cargo containers that are being used in the transportation mode for conveying materials while on-site, or to (b) prefabricated buildings designed for a permanent location, or to (c) structures placed on a slab and intended for permanent installation.